s-morgan-jeffries/jeet-adapter/README.md

 jeet-adapter
 ============

-Adapter for Jeet Stylus library that uses conditional assignment to configuration variables
+Adapter for <a href="http://jeet.gs/">Jeet</a> Stylus library that uses conditional assignment to configuration variables.